 Is Advance Health Care Directive Necessary?

 It can be challenging to speak about the type of care and treatment you want if you cannot make those choices for yourself.
-While certain aspects of your future are out of your control, such as an accident or a serious illness, there are steps you can take to prepare for the unexpected and ensure that your wishes are carried out.
-You should brace for the unexpected and keep making choices for yourself by filling out an Advance Health Care Directive.
+While certain aspects of your future are out of your control, such as an accident or serious illness, you can prepare for the unexpected and ensure that your wishes are fulfilled.
+You should brace for the unexpected and keep making choices by filling out an Advance Health Care Directive.

 Moreover, in case of unforeseen illness or injuries, think about how peaceful you will be to know that you have made important decisions.
-In case you are not able to write Advance Health Care Directive, you will still receive the right treatment.
+If you cannot write Advance Health Care Directive, you will still receive the proper treatment.
 However, it might not be according to your desires.
 Also, writing a health care directive does not mean you lose the right to decide.
 You can still make decisions for yourself until you can do so.

 On the other hand, if you are terminally ill or injured, your loved ones have to make difficult choices.
 In such situations, AHCD can save them from painful situations.
-Thus, they will be aware of your choices and how you wanted your treatment to be done.
-Your loved one will not feel any guilt about having to make tough decisions.
+Thus, they will be aware of your choices and how you want your treatment to be done.
+Your loved one will not feel guilty about making tough decisions.

 What Are The 3 Types of Advance Directives?

-What are the 3 types of advance directives?
+What are the three types of advance directives?
 There are 3 types that you might be interested to know.
-So, if you have a question in your mind like, what are the 3 types of advance directives? those are:
+So, if you have a question, what are the three types of advance directives?
+Those are:

 Instructions in Detail/Living Will